Building wave of ransomware attacks strike U.S. hospitals

 The FBI is investigating the recent attacks, which include incidents in Oregon, California and New York made public just this week, according to three cybersecurity consultants familiar with the matter.

-A doctor at a hospital in Oregon told Reuters that the facility was functioning on paper after an attack and unable to transfer patients because the nearest alternative was an hour away.
+A doctor at one hospital told Reuters that the facility was functioning on paper after an attack and unable to transfer patients because the nearest alternative was an hour away.
 The doctor declined to be named because staff were not authorized to speak with reporters.

 “We can still watch vitals and getting imaging done, but all results are being communicated via paper only,” the doctor said.
 Staff could see historic records but not update those files.